fiskaltrust/release-notes/middleware/middleware-1.3.8.md

 # fiskaltrust.Middleware 1.3.8 (Germany)
-This release of the Middleware includes the stabilized version of the DSFinV-K export and automatically backups the TSE's _.tar_ files on daily closing receipts.
+This release of the Middleware includes the stabilized version of the DSFinV-K export and automatically archives the TSE's _.tar_ files on daily closing receipts.

 <div class="alert alert-warning" role="alert" style="border-radius: 0">Version 1.3 of the Middleware is meant for the German market only, customers in Austria and France should continue to use version 1.2.
 We will unify these experiences in an upcoming version.</div>